 Applications are generally available in March for jobs that start in July and finish in August.

-Hundreds of Brooklyn Employment Slots for Summer Work
+Hundreds of Employment Slots

 In Brooklyn, over 375 such organizations offer youth employment through the SYEP program.
-In 2012, they included, for instance, specialized groups such as the Federation of Italian American Organizations and Brooklyn Chinese American Association, as well as YMCAs, Goodwill Industries, New York Junior Tennis League, Goodwill Industries and many more.
+In 2012, they included, for instance, specialized groups such as the Federation of Italian American Organizations and Brooklyn Chinese American Association, as well as YMCAs, Goodwill Industries, New York Junior Tennis League, and many more.
 There's quite a range.

 Plus, the summer jobs aren't all work.
 They offer a combination of instruction and work.